outama-othmane/forum_api/README.md

 Forum API is a delightfully simple discussion api for your website.
 It has been built using Laravel.

 ## Installation
+This steps are just for development/testing enviroment.
+If you want to deploy this application, then please read [Laravel's Deployment documentation](https://laravel.com/docs/deployment).

 ### 1. Clone the repository
 ```bash